 As a child, Claudius’ mother had ignored him and displayed little love and even less affection.
 Antonia was reported to have called him a monster of a man.
 Claudius in turn became a devoted historian and spent much of his time at antiquarian studies.
 He authored histories of Etruscan and Carthaginian civilization as well as an autobiography.
 Unfortunately, none of these are known to have survived.

-Upon the assassination of his nephew, Caligula, in 41 AD, the German imperial bodyguard were ready to plunge the city into a general massacre as they hunted down the assassins.
-The Senate tried to muster support among the suburban cohorts to retake power, but failed to gain the support of the Praetorian Guard.
-As the story goes, upon the discovery of Caligula’s uncle Claudius hiding behind the curtains in the palace, he was hailed Emperor by the soldiers on the same day as the assassination, thus ending the Senate’s move to restore the Republic.
+Upon the assassination of his nephew, Caligula, in 41 AD, the German imperial bodyguard was ready to plunge the city into a general massacre as they hunted down the assassins.
+The Senate tried to muster support among the suburban cohorts to retake power but failed to gain the support of the Praetorian Guard.
+As the story goes, upon the discovery of Caligula’s uncle Claudius hiding behind the curtains in the palace, he was hailed emperor by the soldiers on the same day as the assassination, thus ending the Senate’s move to restore the Republic.

 Gold Aureus Showing Praetorian Camp

 The Senate was left with little alternative.
-Claudius was immediately advised to stand firm, and the troops were thus paid a donative of 15,000 sesterii per man insuring the succession of power.
+Claudius was immediately advised to stand firm, and the troops were thus paid a donative of 15,000 sestertii per man ensuring the succession of power.
 Claudius was 50 years old at the time of his rising to the throne.

 Claudius’ first action as Emperor was to deal with the assassins of his nephew Caligula.
 Claudius sentenced Cassius Chaerea to death for striking the first blow and Julius Lupus for the murder of Caesonia and her child.
 Sabinus was pardoned, but he committed suicide out of loyalty to his less fortunate co-conspirators.